MonoidMusician/blog/sources/index.md

     My conclusion back then (2018) was that fully implementing `:not()`{.css} had edge cases that were not possible.
     But it was written before the more advanced selectors like `:has()`{.css} became standard.

+  - Relational operators versus algebraic operators

+    Infix, mixfix, distfix … but what about relfix?

+    I want `a < b < c`{.js} to stand for `a < b && b < c`{.js}!!
+    (And this to be an extensible system that users can add their own operators and precedences to.)

+    This is the main difference between how mathematicians (especially category theorists) treat \(X \to Y \to Z\) and how programmers treat `X -> Y -> Z`{.haskell}, by the way.
+    The former means “two functions, which can be composed” and the latter means “a curried function of two arguments”.
 - Paradigms:
   - I should do a blog post on what “effects” mean in FP culture